The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 Elements to Include in a Donor Profile

 To truly get to know your donors and prospects, you’ll need to look at many different types of data.
-Once you’re ready to start compiling profiles for each of them, organize your data into the following seven sections:
+Once you’re ready to start compiling profiles, organize your information into the seven sections discussed below and use our handy checklist to ensure you’ve included everything!

 1. Donor Overview